 “Need to Know” about the Drivers Ed (DE) Waiting List

 Getting onto the DE Waiting List does not cost anything.
-Registrants do not have to pay until they actually register for a course being offered.
+Registrants DO NOT pay the $60 for the course until they actually register for a course being offered.

 The DE Waiting List does not register you for a course.
 However, it is the first step in working towards taking an online drivers ed course.

 It is very important to provide a Contact Email that gets checked regularly.
 The Contact Email will be used to notify you about updates such as when a course is available to register and pay.

 Helpful Hints when registering to get onto the Drivers Ed Waiting List